helarteDeProgrmar/recorecobook/README.md

 ## 🔮 Future Improvements

 * Improve similarity heuristics (e.g., cosine similarity, machine learning).
-* Has a cycle interface
+* Can stop if you want.
 * GUI interface for user interaction.
 * Make an agent more to transform better the data.